cratelyn/j/README.md

 let bytes = (await client.send(request)).into_body();
 ```

-many discussions about the validity of this approach have already been borne out at length, and
+many discussions about the validity of this approach have already been borne out at
-i'll point to [this][ceej-postfix] excellent write-up about the benefits of postfix `await` if
+[great][rust-57640] [length][rust-50547]. i'll point to [this][ceej-postfix] excellent write-up
-you are interested in reading further.
+about the benefits of postfix `await` if you are interested in reading further. suffice to say,

-one of the core points of debate when weighing out the tradeoffs of this choice was the concept of
+this decision was controversial, and it strayed outside of what some people considered reasonable
+syntax for asynchrony.

+Steve Klabnik [wrote][klabnik-budget] about this phenomenon:

+> [I]t’s important to be considerate of how many things in your language will be strange for your
+> target audience, because if you put too many strange things in, they won’t give it a try.
+>
+> You can see us avoiding blowing the budget in Rust with many of our syntactic choices.
+We chose
+> to stick with curly braces, for example, because one of our major target audiences, systems
+> programmers, is currently using a curly brace language.
+Instead, we spend this strangeness
+> budget on our major, core feature: ownership and borrowing.

-a "_strangeness budget_." the premise of a strangeness budget is the number of new concepts that
+the implicit part of a strangeness budget, as with the idea of "categories" for human languages,
-a reader would need to familiarize themselves with in order to be fluent in a new language. those
-in opposition to this design argued that much of this budget had already been spent on the borrow
-checker, pattern matching, etc.

-the _implicit_ part of this strangeness budget is what concepts would be novel to newcomers.
+is who your students are.

 our summing exercise above illustrated that it is both pragmatic and reasonable to frame this
 budget in terms of how far the language strays from "_C-ish_", but that such a budget could exist
 in the first place is illustrative of how relatively homogenous the syntactic structure of
 most programming languages are today.

+Aaron Hsu has remarked in his [talks][hsu-apl] about APL that the people who have the most
+trouble learning languages like APL are often _computer science students_.

-readability is a property of the reader, indeed.
+readability is a property of the reader, indeed!

-* TODO LINK TO CEEJ POST ON POSTFIX AWAIT
-* TODO FIND GOOD SUMMARY OF STRANGENESS BUDGET

 ## 🍄 my experience